liuchongming1999/ImageNet-1K-training-and-validation/README.md

 ### Step 3: Extract and Set Up the Data

-Finally, we need to extract the downloaded files and set them up:
+Finally, you need to extract the downloaded files and set them up:

 ```bash
 # Extract the training data